 Jenny focuses on the physical abilities of the students at Fairhaven School.
 By using different equipment and tailored individualised programmes she promotes functional ability and integrates this into the classroom setting.
 Jenny has a special interest in gait (or walking) and using correct orthotics to get the best walking pattern possible.
 Jenny is also interested in riding of the disabled and hydrotherapy.

-Molly's work promotes our students well-being and independence.
+Molly and Ellen's work promotes our students well-being and independence.
 Therapy may include developing programmes around activities of daily living and personal cares; development of hand function and fine motor skills; sensory processing and visual perceptual skills.
-Molly assesses for and provides specialist equipment and assistive technology to support students’ access to the curriculum.
+They assesses for and provide specialist equipment and assistive technology to support students’ access to the curriculum.

-Nicole and Laury work within Fairhaven School to assess and plan programmes for developing communication and eating and drinking skills.
+Nicole works within Fairhaven School to assess and plan programmes for developing communication and eating and drinking skills.
 Our aim is for students to increase their independence and to enable them to have a voice.
 Through our work, our students are successful in using a variety of low and high tech communication systems for their everyday lives.